electricimp/vscode/README.md

 ### The Log Console ###

-Live logs are streamed to the console, displayed by selecting the **View > Output** menu item.
+Live logs from devices are streamed to the console that is displayed by selecting the **View > Output** menu item.
 It is possible to add a specific device to the live logs by its ID using the **View > Command Palette... > imp: Start Device Logs** command.
+To stop showing logs from a specific device use the **View > Command Palette... > imp: Stop Device Logs** command.
 The console shows live logs streamed from the current Device Group if the group contains at least one device.

+Also you can pause the logs (using the **View > Command Palette... > imp: Pause Logs** command) and clear the logs (using the **View > Command Palette... > imp: Clear Logs** command).

 ### Assign A Device To The Project Device Group ###